 With the start of the exploration phase, the referee box announces the mapping from zones to teams and from light patterns to type strings.
 As described in Section 3.2.3, all MPS show a steady light signal as randomly chosen by the referee box.
 The robots have 4 minutes to roam the environment and announce their 6 MPS for a successful exploration to the referee box.
+The detection of one MPS can be split in two parts, first the detection of the machines position and type and then the detection of the machines light signal.
 Concretely, the referee box expects a machine identification message with a tuple consisting of zone, machine name (as encoded in the markers), light pattern, and type string.
-Please consult the referee box Integrator's Manual [1] for a detailed definition of the message types.
+For the two different stages of the detection of one MPS, this message can just be party filled.
+Please consult the referee box Integrator's Manual [2] for a detailed definition of the message types.
 Reports are only accepted for MPS of the respective team over the private encrypted team channel.
 Only the first report for each MPS is processed, all additional ones will be silently ignored.
 The scoring is shown in Table 4(a).
 A minimum of zero points will be accounted for the exploration phase.
 The exploration phase ends either after the time has passed or immediately after both teams have each reported their respective set of 6 MPS.

-Figure 8: Products are composed of a base element and a cap with zero, one, two, or three intermediate rings representing the product complexity.
+Figure 10: Products are composed of a base element and a cap with zero, one, two, or three intermediate rings representing the product complexity.
 The complexity level is stated as the number of required intermediate rings.
 The base element colors are red, black, and silver, the ring colors are blue, green, yellow, and orange, and the cap colors are either gray or black.